PECOS-packages/PECOS/design/instr-program-mvp.md

 ### Build and lower the protocol program

-The implementation bodies and QEC composition results form one inspectable `ProtocolProgram` containing portable operations, an operation dependency DAG, named syndrome rounds, code elements, temporary protocol resources, ancilla lifetimes and cleanup, semantic measurements, detector/observable definitions, and provenance to calls, block versions, checks, and providers.
+The recursively expanded implementation bodies and QEC composition results form one inspectable `ProtocolProgram`, a validated portable-dialect phase of the same graph model, containing operations, an operation dependency DAG, named syndrome rounds, code elements, temporary protocol resources, ancilla lifetimes and cleanup, semantic measurements, detector/observable definitions, and provenance to calls, block versions, checks, and providers.